bookofproofs/bookofproofs.github.io/_sources/history/19th-century/maxwell.md

 **James Clerk Maxwell** was a Scottish mathematician who did revolutionary work on electricity, magnetism, optics and on the kinetic theory of gases.

 ### Mathematical Profile (Excerpt):
-* When James was eight years old his mother died.
 * A 16 year old boy was hired to act as tutor but the arrangement was not a successful one and it was decided that James should attend the Edinburgh Academy.
-* James, together with his family, arrived at 31 Heriot Row, the house of Isabella Wedderburn his father's sister, on 18 November 1841.
 * P G Tait, although almost the same age, was one class below James.
 * In early 1846 at the age of 14, Maxwell wrote a paper on ovals.
 * Maxwell also defined curves where there were more than two foci.